cubanmakers/OpenLung/concepts/housing-concept-0/README.md

   - Worktop/trolleys to put equip on may be limited or may take up too much floor space.
 - Large buttons/dials/etc. (Coordinate with Controller Dev)
   - Users will be wearing masks they are notorious for fogging up so big bold buttons/labels.
-  - IMPORTANT: Nothing that will accidentally move if I brushed past it while in a close environ
+  - IMPORTANT: Nothing that will accidentally move if I brushed past it while in a close environment
+  - consider acetate or other clear cover for buttons
 - Durable:
   - Ideally if I dropped it it would still work, but that’s not a must have by any means.
 - A battery option so I can move a patient to another ward with ease.